goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 ## Refrigerated trailers

 In a nutshell, [refrigerated trailers](https://www.plslogistics.com/blog/refrigerated-shipping-trailers-7-facts/), or reefers, are just refrigerators on wheels.
-On the outside, they look like dry van trailers but have built-in climate control systems inside to maintain a certain temperature during transit.
+On the outside, they look like dry van trailers but have built-in climate control systems inside to maintain a specific temperature during transit.
 It’s not hard to guess that reefers typically move perishable products.

 ### The most frequently moved commodities: